-The policy framework offers Newcastle Local Municipality a platform to implement, assess, monitor, measure, review and manage performance throughout the Municipality.
-PMS is dynamic and will change and develop over time to reflect the unique features of Newcastle Local Municipality environment.
-This policy framework commits Newcastle Local Municipality to achieving its stated objectives and levels of performance.
+The purpose of this policy document is to (within the legal framework of the Municipal Systems Act) develop a performance management framework for Newcastle Municipality.
+The framework offers Newcastle Municipality a platform to implement, assess, monitor, measure, review, manage and reward performance throughout the Municipality.
+PMS is dynamic and will change and develop over time to reflect the unique features of the Newcastle Municipality environment.
+This Performance Management framework commits Newcastle Municipality to achieving its stated objectives and levels of performance.